Deliver Your Children: Lyrics and music

 "Deliver Your Children" is an uptempo song.
 Music professor Vincent Benitez and Beatles biographer Robert Rodriguez describe it as being "folksy."
 It is one of two songs on London Town primarily written by Laine with children as its theme.
 The verses describe a variety of unlucky experiences the singer has had, including getting caught in a rain storm, dealing with an unfaithful lover, and dealing with an unscrupulous repairman who can't fix his truck.
 Both Benitez and McCartney biographer John Blaney describe the verses as "rambling."
 The refrain contrasts by exhorting the listener to deliver the children to the good life and make things right for them.

 According to Benitez, the song sounds as if it is in the key of A minor but the guitars are actually played in the key of D minor with a capo on the seventh fret.
 Actually, the verses are neither in a major or a minor key, but in a Dorian mode, which emphasizes their harsh imagery.
 The first two verses, the guitar solo near the end and the outro are in D-Dorian, while the last verses are in G-Dorian.
 The refrain is in C major, contrasting the verses and emphasizing its more hopeful lyrics.

 Reception

 Rolling Stone Magazine critic Janet Maslin described "Deliver Your Children" as "wonderful" and one of the best songs on London Town.
 Rodriguez regards it as the best of McCartney's and Laine's collaborations.
 Beatle biographers Roy Carr and Tony Tyler described it as "minor key Nashville chunkachuck" displaying "superior craftmanship."
 Music critic Joel McNally regards it as a "good" song, describing it as "an upbeat number that dares to use some acoustic guitars in an electronic age.
 Author Giuseppe Rausa regards "Deliver Your Children" as one of the few memorable songs on London Town, describing it as a pleasant, quick, country music-like song.

+The song was featured on The 7" Singles Box in 2022 and on the deluxe edition of Wings in 2025.